i2bc/ORFmine/docs/orfmine_quickstart.md

-ORFplot enables the visualization of the distribution of the fold potential of the noncoding ORFs and protein sequences along with the one of a reference dataset of globular proteins taken from XXXX.
+ORFplot enables the visualization of the distribution of the fold potential of the noncoding ORFs and protein sequences along with the one of a reference dataset of globular proteins taken from Mészáros et al.[8].

 ```
 orfplot -tab E_coli_CDS.tab E_coli_noncoding.tab -names "E. coli coding" "E. coli noncoding"